STCW Certificate of Competency – Continued Competence Darwin · Perth · Melbourne

-ERGT Australia’s Certificate of Competency Continued Competence (CoC CC) course provides the skills and knowledge required to employ personal survival techniques, prevent fires and engage in firefighting, proficiently operate survival craft and rescue boats other than fast rescue craft and be competent in advanced firefighting.
+ERGT Australia’s Certificate of Competency – Continued Competence course provides the skills and knowledge required to employ personal survival techniques, prevent fires, and engage in firefighting, proficiently operate survival craft and rescue boats other than fast rescue craft and be competent in advanced firefighting.

 This course is designed for Masters, Deck and Engineering Officers having qualifying sea time required to demonstrate STCW short course continued competence.